 The demo showcases the chat experience from an end-user's perspective, enabling you to create a Salesforce Case by sending a message and initiating a chat with an agent in a Sendbird’s group channel.

-Once you’ve set up both Sendbird Dashboard and Salesforce Service Cloud for integration, implement integration codes on the client app.
+Once you’ve set up both Sendbird Dashboard and Salesforce Service Cloud for integration, implement the client application.

-Once the group channel are set, add the SampleCaseController class to Salesforce Service Cloud to handle the API requests for Cases and create a Case using the Apex RESTful API.
-Salesforce Service Cloud doesn’t provide a client-side SDK and a dedicated server to process the API requests related to Cases.
-Use AWS’ Lambda, your own server, or create an API endpoint in Apex to make and receive API calls.
+Once the group channel are set, add the SampleCaseController class to Salesforce Service Cloud to handle the API requests for Cases and create a Case using a RESTful API.
+Salesforce Service Cloud doesn’t provide both a client-side SDK and a dedicated server to process the API requests related to Cases.
+Thus, use AWS’ Lambda, your own server, or create an API endpoint in Apex to handle API calls.
 This guide demonstrates how to create a public endpoint in Apex for a quick and easy implementation.

 For the implementation of general chat features such as loading a list of group channels, entering a channel, and sending messages, see our Sendbird Chat Docs.